zio/zio/docs/datatypes/core/zio/error-management.md

 }
 ```

-If any of the effecful operations doesn't fail, it results like the `zip` operator.
+If any of effecful operations doesn't fail, it results like the `zip` operator.
 Otherwise, when it reaches the first error it won't stop, instead, it will continue the zip operation until reach the final effect while combining:

 ```scala mdoc:compile-only
 import zio._